 To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
 Open the flap and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand gently feed the hose down through the deck and replace the flap on the fitting.
-See "Fresh Water System" on page 8-12 for a layout diagram.
+To reinstall the shower wand, gently feed the hose down through the deck and replace the flap on the fitting.